charlene-hu/github_pages/index.md

 - For existing website, copy existing files to projectname folder.
 - Commit and push the files.
 - View GitHub Pages at http://username.github.io/projectname/
-- These slides are GitHub Project Pages.

 ---

 ## Using Jekyll with Pages

-- In addition to supporting regular HTML content, GitHub Pages support Jekyll, a simple, blog-aware static site generator.
+- In addition to supporting regular HTML content, GitHub Pages support [Jekyll](http://jekyllrb.com/), a simple, blog-aware static site generator.
 - Jekyll makes it easy to create site-wide headers and footers without having to copy them across every page.
 - Every GitHub Page is run through Jekyll when you push content to a specially named branch within your repository.
 - Because a normal HTML site is also a valid Jekyll site, you don't have to do anything special to keep your standard HTML files unchanged.